NSMMS & CRASTE

 • Development of structural and thermal applications, contamination and radiation effects, material degradation in the space environment;

-• Flight material applications and testing: nanomaterials, additively manufactured hardware and satellite structures;
+• Flight material applications and testing including nanomaterials, additively manufactured hardware, and satellite structures;

-• Lunar and martian mission development (commercial payload services, human landing systems): technology developments in robotics missions, landing and redeployment, space suits, in-situ resource development, environmental qualification;
+• Lunar and martian mission development (commercial payload services, human landing systems); technology developments in robotics missions, landing and redeployment; space suits; in-situ resource development; and environmental qualification;

 • Development of novel SmallSat and CubeSat material applications, instruments, upcoming and completed MISSE-FF payloads and payloads for cost-efficient commercial missions;

-• In-space assembly and servicing of telescopes and satellites, and mission extension;
+• In-space assembly and servicing of telescopes, satellites, and mission extension;

 • Laser applications, LIDAR, and associated materials testing; and